 - Annual Business Meeting

 - Annual District Meeting (of his/her district)

 - Interim District Meeting (of his/her district)

-- Presidential Task Forces (if appointed, and meeting is at time of an Executive Board meeting)
+- Presidential Task Forces (if appointed, and meeting is at time of an ACOG Board of Directors meeting)

 To be eligible for a Fellow-at-Large position a candidate must be a Fellow for more than 8 years as of the deadline for submission of nomination materials for the office.
 The Fellows-at-Large must be board-naïve.
-Fellows seeking this position must not have served in any capacity on the ACOG.
+Fellows seeking this position must not have served in any capacity on the ACOG Board of Directors previously.

 Election and Term of Office

-Two Fellows-at-Large will be elected according to the bylaws and policies and procedures established by the Executive Board.
+Two Fellows-at-Large will be elected according to the bylaws and policies and procedures established by the ACOG Board of Directors.
 They will have two-year terms and are not eligible for re-election.
 Their terms of office will be staggered.